 Frameworks and communication skills to rapidly test and refine the value of your research to stakeholders.

 Relationship building and stakeholder management skills including tools to develop and execute targeted engagement plans.

 Trek helps you become adept in the use of the tools and frameworks introduced in Base, and also introduces new tools and frameworks including:

-Problem and customer discovery: identify your most important assumption about the value of your research to stakeholders, and formulate these assumptions in a way that is clearly testable.
+Problem and customer/stakeholder discovery: identify your most important assumption about the value of your research to stakeholders, and formulate these assumptions in a way that is clearly testable.

 Ecosystem map: develop a comprehensive understanding of the sector and stakeholders in the “industry” into which your research is likely to be adopted or translated.
 Who cares most about the problem your research aims to solve?
 What drives the adoption of innovation in this sector?

-Early adopter pyramid: of all the people whose problems your research might solve, who will you engage with first?
+Early adopters: of all the people whose problems your research might solve, who will you engage with first?
 What type of engagement will this be?